tamoshaa/Clothing-Store---Excel-Project/README.md

-# Clothing-Store---Excel-Project
+# Clothing-Store (Interactive Excel-Project)
-Excel with Interactive Dashboard, Data analysis project
+Excel with Interactive Dashboard, Data analysis project on Sales of a clothing store for year 2023